-- 4.2.1.
-This facility is subject to the following requirements: - a.
-The permittee must operate and maintain the stationary RICE and after-treatment control device (if any) according to the manufacturer's emission-related written instructions or develop your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+- a.
+Operating and maintaining the stationary RICE according to the manufacturer's emission-related operation and maintenance instructions; or - b.
+Develop and follow your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.